pocl/pocl/doc/sphinx/source/remote.rst

 OpenCL application.
 Naturally, it's possible to use the same machine for both for testing purposes.

-The remote driver has been tested so far with AMD, NVidia, Intel and Pocl implementations.
+The remote driver has been tested so far with AMD, NVidia and Intel OpenCL implementations as well as with PoCL's CPU backend.

 Current Status
 --------------

-The current version has been tested with a few programs in our lab, namely:
+The current version has been tested with various programs, such as:

   * the builtin tests of pocl
   * AMD's Baikal ray-tracing application
   * Luxmark
+  * FluidX3D

 The image support in particular is quite new and very lightly tested.
 The same applies for multi-device setup.